 1) Job Standards - DBMAT wants to see the Intervener as a recognized profession.
 We are working with a number of entities to support a nationally recognizable certification.
 To be a certified Intervener, people will need to have a qualifying level of training, experience, and pass a certification test.
 This will help promote respect for the role of the Intervener as a profession similar to Orientation and Mobility instructors and Interpreters.
 This is a national effort which DBMAT has been collaborating with other interested parties around the nation.

 2) Intervener training - DBMAT wants to see more training offered to people who want to be Interveners.
-Currently the Utah State University and Central Michigan University offer on-line courses and practicum specifically for Interveners.
+Currently the Utah State University (no longer offering college credit) and Central Michigan University (for college credit) offer on-line courses and practicum specifically for Interveners.
 There are no other options currently being offered that lead to national credentialing.
 DBMAT is working to increase accessibility and availability of courses.
 The U.S. stands in contrast to our neighbors to the North in Canada.
 There, a 2 year course is offered to Interveners at the George Brown College.
 The course is heavily supplemented by the Canadian government.
 While this level of training may not happen in the near future in the U.S., DBMAT is working to ensure that the amount and quality of training continues to improve.

-3) Intervener Scholarship - In order to develop the pool of qualified Interveners, DBMAT offers a scholarship for the on-line college courses for Interveners.
+3) Intervener Scholarship - In order to develop the pool of qualified Interveners, DBMAT offers a scholarship for the college credited courses offered on-line for Interveners.

 We welcome applicants!